 - In the SpongeBob SquarePants episode "Once Bitten", Patrick convinces Squidward that Squidward has Mad Snail Disease, kicking off a panic in all of Bikini Bottom.
 Slightly unusual example in that Patrick isn't trying to get rid of Squidward; mostly he seems to enjoy the attention and the fact that people listen to him and treat him like an expert.

 - Another episode has Squidward getting annoyed by SpongeBob constantly laughing and convinces him that he has a disease where if he doesn't go 24 hours without laughing, his "laugh box" will break and he will never be able to laugh again.
 Inverted in the end when the disease turns out to be real and it happens to Squidward.
 Luckily, SpongeBob donates part of his laugh box to Squidward.

-- Another episode has Squidward trick SpongeBob that he (Squidward) has contracted "Squid's Disease" in order to get SpongeBob to leave him alone.
+- Another episode has Squidward trick SpongeBob that he (Squidward) has contracted "Squid's Disease" in order to get SpongeBob and Mr. Krabs to think he should go home sick.
 SpongeBob, however, being paranoid, begins to believe that he caught it.

 - In the South Park episode "Bloody Mary," Randy Marsh drives drunk and gets pulled over and prosecuted for a DUI offense.
 Part of Randy Marsh's sentence for his DUI is enrollment with Alcoholics Anonymous and their twelve-step program.
 At first, he is only willing to confess that he "really like[s] beer," but the AA members not only push him to say that he is an alcoholic, but Randy begins to compulsively drink alcoholic beverages, convinced that he is an alcoholic.
 Hilarity Ensues after this, culminating in Stan convincing Randy that he is indeed able to control his alcohol consumption, restoring the status quo.